aljosephson/wb_covid/README.md

 ## Data cleaning

 The code in this repository cleans all raw phone surveys for the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps, as of September 2022.
+The file `project.do' establishes an idential workspace between users, sets globals that define absolute paths, and loads user written packages needed for analysis (see Stata reqs, below).
+This file should serve as the starting point to find any do-file, dataset, or other output.

 Additionally, the code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Socioeconomic impact of COVID-19 in four African countries".